 Note: For info on how to do this bread in a bread machine, see my Bread Machine post.

 Note: For info on why I use xanthan gum versus guar gum or seeds for a gluten-replacer, see my Let’s Talk Gluten Replacers post.
-Please read this post before asking questions about substituting for xanthan gum.
+Please read this post before leaving a comment or emailing me questions about substituting for xanthan gum.

 -inspired by Cooking Gluten-Free!